-Since this week is “hair week” at Jenni Raincloud HQ, I had to share a super simple recipe for a DIY apple cider vinegar rinse for shiny hair!
+Since this week is “hair week” at Jenni Raincloud, I had to share a super simple recipe for a DIY apple cider vinegar rinse for shiny hair!
 It’s just apple cider vinegar and water (with a few essential oils added in, of course!).
 I know what you’re thinking-Apple Cider Vinegar stinks!
 Yes, it does.
 BUT, don’t knock this until you try it-ACV does amazing things for hair-and I promise, you won’t smell like vinegar.
 Instead, you’ll have shiny, silky, happy hair!

 - Seals the hair cuticle-which helps hair maintain moisture.